Ruby

 git log

 Huh, that’s interesting.
-We don’t see our fourth file on our local system.
+We can’t find our fourth file on our local system.
 Let’s check our GitHub repository to see if it’s there.

 Oh no, we just destroyed it!
 In this scenario, the danger - you could potentially destroy the work of those you’re collaborating with! git push --force is a very dangerous command, and it should be used with caution when collaborating with others.
 Instead, you can fix your outdated history error by updating your local history using fetch, merge, and then attempting to push again.